Should My Parents Give Me Their Home?

 Many people wonder if it is a good idea to give their home to their children.
 While it is possible to do this, giving away a house can have major tax consequences, among other results.

 Inherited property, on the other hand, does not face the same taxes as gifted property.
 If you were to inherit the property, its tax basis would be “stepped up,” which means the basis would be the current value of the property, to $350,000 in our example above.
-As a result, you would not incur any capital gains on its sale and not have to pay any tax (or if you waited to sell the gain would only be the growth in value after the death of your second parent to pass away).
+As a result, you would not incur any capital gains on its sale or have to pay any tax (or, if you waited to sell the gain, would only be the growth in value after the death of your second parent to pass away).

 Beyond the tax consequences, gifting a house to you would make your parents ineligible for Medicaid coverage of long-term care for the subsequent five years and the house would be at risk should anything happen to you, including divorce, bankruptcy, lawsuit, or your unexpected death.
 There are other options for giving a house to children, including putting it in a trust or selling it to them, that can avoid these risks as well as the tax implications described above.
 Before your parents give away their home, they should consult with their elder law attorney, who can advise them on the best method for protecting their home.